Angela Smith (South Yorkshire politician)

 Angela Christine Smith (born 16 August 1961) is a British former politician who served as Member of Parliament (MP) for Penistone and Stocksbridge from 2010 to 2019 and MP for Sheffield Hillsborough from 2005 to 2010.
-A member of the Labour Party, she was previously an MP for the Labour Party and Change UK.
-She was also an Independent politician before joining the Liberal Democrats.
-Smith rejoined Labour in 2022.
+A member of the Labour Party, she was previously an MP for Labour, later for Change UK, later still as a member of The Independents, then joined the Liberal Democrats before leaving Parliament in 2019.
+She rejoined Labour in 2022.

 Smith was an early critic of Jeremy Corbyn's leadership, backing a no-confidence vote in 2016; in part due to this position, she lost a no-confidence motion in her constituency.
 She resigned from Labour in February 2019 alongside six other MPs in protest at Corbyn's leadership, and they formed the Independent Group, later Change UK.
 In June 2019, she left Change UK to sit as an independent MP before joining the Liberal Democrats in September.
 At the 2019 general election, she stood as a Liberal Democrat in Altrincham and Sale West, where she finished third.